ceefour/sinsymaker/HOW-IT-WORKS.md

 ## Formats

 We use 1 channel (Mono), 48000 Hz sample rate, 16-bit audio.
-The intermediate format is WAV PCM, and JSON, TODO: with RIFF metadata.
+The intermediate format for some Ogg FLAC-incapable preprocessing is WAV PCM, and JSON, TODO: with RIFF metadata.
-The final format would be Ogg FLAC (`libvorbis` codec), ~406 kbps bitrate.
+Most processing should be done using Ogg FLAC (`flac` codec), ~406 kbps bitrate.
 For pre-existing audio, 44.1 kHz sample rate with Ogg FLAC is also accepted.
+Final voice database uses Ogg Vorbis (`libvorbis` codec), 48 kHz, mono, 96 kbps;
+which should never be processed again due to known distortion, so only for synthesis purpose.

 * Why mono?
 Speech/singing has single source.
 We can pan the sound during play.
 * Why not 44.1K/96K?
 While it's true we'll be modifying pitches, speech & singing is limited